atomicx6637/ba-architecture/ea-services-summary.md

 No—we exist to **enable** your success, not create barriers.
 Our governance processes protect your investment and ensure quality, while our advisory services provide practical help when you need it.

 ### What if my initiative is urgent?
 We offer **expedited review processes** for urgent needs (3-5 days).
-We also provide embedded architects for high-priority strategic initiatives to ensure you have architectural support when you need it most.
+We also provide embedded architects for high-priority strategic initiatives (via TA-05 Solution Architecture service) to ensure you have dedicated architectural support when you need it most.

 ### Do I have to follow EA standards?
 Standards exist to reduce risk, enable interoperability, and accelerate delivery.
 We have an **exception process** for justified deviations.
 The key is understanding the trade-offs and making informed decisions.

 ### How do I know if I need EA services?
 **Simple rule:** If you're planning a technology investment over $250K, launching a new initiative, introducing new technology, or making architectural decisions, engage EA.
+For initiatives over $1M or strategic importance, you'll likely need a dedicated solution architect (TA-05).
 When in doubt, reach out—we'll help you determine the right level of engagement.

 ### What's the difference between Business Architecture and Technology Architecture?
 - **Business Architecture** focuses on **what** the business does (capabilities, value streams, stakeholders)—independent of technology